Mima mounds: Seismic activity

 Andrew Berg, a geologist with the U.S. Bureau of Mines in Spokane, proposed that Mima and pimple mounds were the result of very intense ground shaking resulting from major earthquakes.
 He formulated this hypothesis while building a dog house.
 As he hammered together sheets of plywood coated with volcanic ash, he noticed that the hammering vibrations caused the ash to heap into small mounds that looked a lot like miniature Mima mounds.
 From that observation, Berg hypothesized that vibrations from violent earthquakes could have formed the Mima mounds, like vibrations that cause mounds on Chladni plates.
 According to Berg, the soil on the Mima Prairie is like volcanic ash, and the layer of rock below that is like a plank of wood.
 When seismic waves move through the hard ground and bump into faults, or large fractures in the ground, the waves bounce backward.
 Those ricocheted waves collide with other seismic waves from the quake, and between the collision points, the soil rises and forms mounds.
 Berg claims that Mima mounds occur only in seismically active areas—areas where the ground is unstable and many earthquakes occur.
 The area where the Washington Mima mounds are found experienced a major earthquake about 1,000 years ago.

 However, since this hypothesis has been proposed, there have been many large earthquakes throughout the world and none have been reported to have formed Mima mounds.
 In addition, Mima mounds have been gradually growing on the Carrizo Plain (California) since the 1980s when plowing of the fields was halted.
 These mounds have been forming in the absence of any large earthquakes.
-Therefore, there is no geological evidence supporting the 'earthquake' hypothesis.
+Furthermore, Berg's experiments were done using dry cohesionless sediment; when these experiments are attempted with moist sediment (i.e., similar to real soils), mounds do not form.
+Finally, radiocarbon ages of organic material taken at regular intervals down through the middle of a typical mound in the Mima Mounds Natural Area Preserve (Washington) showed that the mound formed gradually over time, at the rate of about 2.6 cm/yr and, thus, could not have formed during a single event, like an earthquake.
+Therefore, there is no realistic experimental evidence or geological evidence supporting the 'earthquake' hypothesis.